callmeEthan/SaveManager/README.md

 ## Authors
 [Ethan (Finch)](https://github.com/callmeEthan).
-This skin is quickly and sloppily put together, overall still functional, I might improve open later on
+This skin is quickly and sloppily put together, overall still functional, I might improve open later on (or not)